Manchester riots: how the city fought back with love

 The fiercely independent organisation promotes Manchester businesses and charities with digital marketing, out-of-home media, and by creating unique activations across the region.

-The Manchester website now receives an average of five million (5,000,000) impressions per month, inspiring the people and businesses of Greater Manchester to work together while also helping to raise money for Manchester based charities and boost the local economy.
+I Love Manchester now receives an average of eight million (8,000,000) impressions per month, inspiring the people and businesses of Greater Manchester to work together while also helping to raise money for Manchester-based charities and boost the local economy.

-I Love MCR informs people about what makes the city region such a special place to live, work and do business by spreading positive news, and through advertising and marketing and media partnerships with like-minded organisations such as CityCo and The Heart of Manchester Business Improvement District.
+I Love MCR informs people about what makes the city region such a special place to live, work and do business by spreading positive news, and through partnerships with like-minded organisations such as CityCo and The Heart of Manchester Business Improvement District.

 As a result, I Love MCR and its partners help build economic prosperity and create a dynamic image of the city region around the world.